Breadlord303273/Playtime/README.md

 /ot session - Shows you how much a player has spent online in this session

 /ot info - Shows you the version and author from this plugin

+# Operator

+/ot reset all - Resets playtime of every player on the server